snl-dakota/dakota/docs-sphinx/source/usingdakota/introduction/couplingtosimulations.md

 ### Example #1

-Many of the previous examples made use of the direct interface to access the Rosenbrock and textbook test functions that are compiled into Dakota.
+Many examples make use of the direct interface to access the Rosenbrock and textbook test functions that are compiled into Dakota.
 In engineering applications, it is much more common to use the fork interface approach within Dakota to manage external simulation codes.

 In both of these cases, the communication between Dakota and the external code is conducted through the reading and writing of short text files.
 For this example, the C++ program rosenbrock.cpp in dakota_source/test is used as the simulation code.
-This file is compiled to create the stand-alone rosenbrock executable that is referenced as the analysis driver in Figure 2.12.
+This file is compiled to create the stand-alone rosenbrock executable that is referenced as the analysis driver below.
 This stand-alone program performs the same function evaluations as Dakota’s internal Rosenbrock test function.

 ```
 # Dakota Input File: rosen_syscall.in